 The HLS Students Turkish Law Students Association is a student-run organization that aims to provide opportunities for students and alumni from or with an interest in Turkey to remain connected to Turkey and to each other and to contribute to the Harvard Law School community.

 The HLS Urbanists are a diverse community interested in the critical issues affecting the world’s cities.
 They seek to understand the ways in which laws, policy, urban development, technology, land use planning, and transportation organize our cities, engage in discussion and activism to address the many issues that enable urban prosperity, and create a community that supports active dialogue and camaraderie among its members, at HLS and beyond.

 The Harvard Video Game Law Association (V-Glass) provides a roster of speakers who represent many facets of legal practice related specifically to video games—in-house counsels, law firms, policymakers, and industry experts.
 It also serves as a social hub for video game enthusiasts to keep up with the latest developments in the industry, and to foster valuable connections and dialogue with professionals in the field.

-The Harvard Vis Moot Court Team participates in the annual Willem C. Vis International Commercial Arbitration Moot Court Competition.
+The Harvard Law School Vis Moot Team participates in the annual Willem C. Vis International Commercial Arbitration Moot Court Competition.
 The moot attracts over 300 participating schools from around the world every year, and is judged by some of the world’s preeminent arbitrators, litigators, judges, and international law scholars.